 Think About a Food Drop-

 We organized a food drop about half way through our hike through Shaw’s in Monson.
-They hand delivered our second 5 days worth of food on one of the few logging roads through the wilderness at a time we scheduled with them.
+They hand delivered our second 5 days worth of food on one of the few remote logging roads through the 100 Mile Wilderness at a time we scheduled with them.
 Only carrying 5 days food at a time was a God send.
 And Shaw’s gave us the additional blessing of an ice cold coke with our food drop!
 NOTHING has ever tasted so refreshing!

 You Can’t Imagine How Bad You Can Smell-

 Not gonna elaborate too much on this, but I have NEVER needed a shower and clean clothes as bad as I did after the 100 Mile Wilderness.
 I had no idea I could get so disgusting in one weeks time!
 I’d like to think it was the excessive hot weather we experienced there, but who knows?
 Even though we jumped in ponds and streams regularly, we still were a stinky mess when heading into Monson.